-But as the IRS explains, while taxpayers may encounter these schemes at any time – you’re at a higher risk during filing season.
+The IRS explains, while taxpayers may encounter these schemes at any time – you’re at a higher risk during tax filing season.
 An important reminder for taxpayers: you are legally responsible for what is on your tax return, even if it was prepared by someone else.

 Aptly named, the ‘Dirty Dozen’ – here are the top 12 tax scams to be mindful of now, and throughout the year.